Avoiding Constipation and Impaction of Bearded Dragons and Other Lizards

 Your lizard may become infected with parasites from contact with other reptiles or contaminated objects or living environments, or from eating food which has been infected.
 If you are introducing a new reptile, they should be quarantined from your existing reptile companions until they have been completely dewormed.

-Feeding your carnivorous pet exclusively on frozen foods can also minimise the risk of introducing parasites.
+Feeding your carnivorous pet live feeder insects, frozen foods and fresh fuit and vegetables can also minimise the risk of introducing parasites.
 Safe, available frozen feeders include:

 Symptoms of Parasitic Infection